alaffin12/stackedit/Caught by Stradh.md

 #### E5d.
 Trapdoor
 > Time and neglect have punched holes in the ceiling of this moldy room, which contains a few broken roof shingles amid puddles of water.
 In one corner, set into the floor, is a heavy wooden trapdoor held shut with a chain and a padlock.
 It is engraved - although engraved is perhaps not the right word, given the rough nature of the engraving - with all manner of sigils and symbols, prayers and mantras A young man’s screams of anguish can be heard through the door.

 Donavich keeps his son Doru in the undercroft, unable to kill him but well aware of the monster Doru has become.
-As the years have gone by Donavich has fed his son
+As the years have gone by Donavich has fed his son sparingly with his own blood, and has redoubled the wards and sigils on the trap door in the hopes of keeping his son down there.

 ----------